MoniMurray/bookworms-et-al/README.md

 ## Purpose

-The Bookworms et al application is designed and build as a fictitious online presence of a physical bookshop, with the purpose of creating an online presence for the store to extend its customer reach.
+The 'Bookworms et al' application is designed and build as a fictitious online presence of a physical bookshop, with the purpose of creating an online presence for the store to extend its customer reach.

 The design encourages users to browse and to make a purchase.